KyoriPowered/adventure-docs/source/platform/fabric.rst

 Dependency
 ----------

-The fabric platform is packaged as a mod, designed to be included in mods via jar-in-jar packaging.
-As with the rest of the adventure projects, releases are distributed on Maven Central, and snapshots on Sonatype OSS.
+The Fabric platform is packaged as a mod, designed to be included in mods via jar-in-jar packaging.
+As with the rest of the Adventure projects, releases are distributed on Maven Central, and snapshots on Sonatype OSS.

 Add the artifact to your build file: